EPICLab/fairUX/README.md

 # fairUX

-**fairUX** is a system that detects gender-inclusivity bugs in user interfaces using AI-powered reasoning grounded in the GenderMag method.
+**fairUX** is a system that detects cognitive-inclusivity bugs in user interfaces using AI-powered reasoning grounded in Inclusive Design Research

 ## 🖥️ Server Setup